sarah-you/c0323-code-solutions/webpack-and-babel/webpack-and-babel-quiz-notes.md

 baz();
 ```

-3. Take a screenshot of the REPL window.
-This will be the screenshot you include in your Pull Request.

 ### Webpack

 https://webpack.js.org/

 Browsers are just beginning to add support for loading JavaScript from multiple modules.
 However, the support is not universal.
-Further, with broad use of npm packages in frontend code, the number of files that need to be downloaded can be quite large.
-In addition, npm packages and modules frequently contain a lot of code that may not be used in the application, which results in wasted downloads of unused code.
+Further, with broad use of `npm` packages in frontend code, the number of files that need to be downloaded can be quite large.
+In addition, `npm` packages and modules frequently contain a lot of code that may not be used in the application, which results in wasted downloads of unused code.

-For these reasons, "bundlers" have been developed that bundle all the code from JavaScript files and npm packages into a single (or a few) files that can be easily downloaded.
+For these reasons, "bundlers" have been developed that bundle all the code from JavaScript files and `npm` packages into a single (or a few) files that can be easily downloaded.
 In the process, many bundlers will remove unused code and may also "minify" and/or "obfuscate" the code by renaming variables and functions to just a few letters.
 This makes the bundled code even smaller, and also obscures code so it more difficult for prying eyes to decipher.
 Because of these advantages, most websites use a bundler on their production code.

 The most popular bundler for Web applications is Webpack, though others are available that offer faster bundle times or other features that Webpack is missing.
-Webpack works by examining your code, starting at its entry point, and recursively scanning the import statements to find all the modules your code uses.
-It builds a dependency graph and analyzes it to find and remove code that is not in use (using a process known as tree shaking).
+Webpack works by examining your code, starting at its entry point, and recursively scanning the `import` statements to find all the modules your code uses.
+It builds a dependency graph and analyzes it to find and remove code that is not in use (using a process known as **tree shaking**).
 It renames functions, variables, classes, etc., to ensure there are no name conflicts and to minimize and obfuscate the resulting JavaScript code.
 It performs similar optimizations on HTML, CSS, and image files.
 The result is a small number of files that can be easily sent to a browser by a Web server.

 tree shaking: https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking